utkn/GuardCrypto/README.md

 element.isZero(); // Returns true iff element is 0.
 el1.compareTo(el2); // Returns int(el1 - el2)
 ```
 Of course, we can perform arithmetic operations on the elements.
+These operations mutate the
+objects they are applied on.
+Use `getImmutable` if this is not the desired behavior.
 ```java
 el1.add(el2); // Addition
 el1.sub(el2); // Subtraction